-I’d like to begin by sharing with you that I made the cookies featured above, with the intention of decorating them, so I wanted them to be a flatter cookie.
+I’d like to begin by sharing with you that I made the Homemade Sugar Cookies featured above, with the intention of decorating them, so I wanted them to be a flatter cookie.
 When I want flatter cookies for decorating, I gently flatten the dough balls with the bottom of a small plate (or glass).
 When I want them fluffier, I leave them rounded on the sheet before baking.
+I didn’t need them to be perfectly flat, because I had the icing and toppings set out on the table for the kids to decorate their own cookies.
 This recipe only calls for 5 ingredients, and is really easy to make, it’s a great one for letting the kids help in the kitchen.
-Continue reading »
+When cooking with kids, especially younger ones, don’t worry about achieving a “perfect” look, just enjoy making the memories together 🙂 Continue reading »

 This Sopapilla Cheesecake recipe is perfect for a Cinco De Mayo Dessert, or for any other day!
 It’s delicious and easy to make.